You can translate the document:

 Image 1: Typical Data Science and Machine Learning workflow

-Identification of useful data
+Identification of relevant data

 To simplify the identification of useful data, the Denodo Platform includes the Data Catalog, a web application that allows Business Users and Data Scientists to access, query and find associations between all the data assets defined in the virtual layer.